Forbaya/cybersecurity-project/README.md

 ### A1:2017 - Injection
 #### Steps to reproducing the security flaw
+1. Go to the `/form` page.
-1. Fill the Name field with anything
+2. Fill the Name field with anything.
-2. Fill the Address field with the following
+3. Fill the Address field with the following.

 ```
 Address'); DROP TABLE Signup;